mazhe/lualdap/docs/manual.md

 The optional argument `usetls` is a Boolean flag indicating if Transport Layer Security (TLS) should be used.

+The optional argument `timeout` is the connection timeout in seconds.
+The precision is microseconds.
+It also sets a timeout for subsequent network operations.
+This argument has no effect on Microsoft Windows.

 Returns a connection object if the operation was successful.
 In case of error it returns `nil` followed by an error string.